-You have two options to re-qualify for a Statement of Eligibility, an applicant must complete a TC-2 (.pdf) renewal application AND successfully complete the specialty tests (PRAXIS II) in EACH certification field you are seeking.
+You have two options to re-qualify for a Statement of Eligibility, an applicant must complete a CA-2 (.pdf) renewal application AND successfully complete the specialty tests (PRAXIS II) in EACH certification field you are seeking.
 You MUST successfully complete the tests that are required at the present time and meet the passing scores currently in effect.
 You can get information about the tests at www.ets.org or by phoning Educational Testing Service (ETS) at (609) 771-7395.
 You can request ETS to submit an official copy of recent scores (less than five years old) to the Education Professional Standards Board.
 If you complete your testing in Kentucky and provide your social security number on the test administration forms, the scores automatically come to this office and you will not have to request that scores be sent to the EPSB;

 take six semester graduate hours towards completion of the master's degree or planned fifth-year program.
 This option is ONLY available to you once for renewal of the statement.
 Have the college or university submit an OFFICIAL transcript of the six graduate credits you have completed for renewal.